-Hex Wobblers or Ticers are often made Weight-Forward for great casting distance
+Hex Wobblers or Ticers – Weight-Forward for greater casting distance

 Hex Wobblers or Ticers Lures

-These metal lures are the long range artillery in the salmon angler’s arsenal.
+Hex Wobblers or Ticers are metal lures used for lone distance work.
 Designed for distance casting over breaking waves at the beach.
 They are almost never used to fish for salmon in the river itself.
 Ticers are made by cutting short lengths from a long length of hexagonal shaped brass rod.
 Hence they are also known as “Hex Wobblers” and “Slices.”

 nventive anglers and manufacturers of fishing tackle have come up with numerous methods of improving the distance that these lures can be cast chiefly by making them heavier at the hook end.
 The aim of which is to make them fly through the air like a dart when cast so that they don’t tumble which would reduce casting distance.
 The best way to make weight-forward ticers is to weld on an extra piece of brass at the hook end of the lure.